Diorama: Unleashing Zero-shot Single-view 3D Indoor Scene Modeling: Experiments

+\mypara{Architecture plane reconstruction.} We compare our proposed PlainRecon with RaC and ACDC in \cref{tab:arch_recon}, with predicted depth from DepthAnythingV2 (DAv2) and Metric3DV2 (M3Dv2).
+We find that RaC fails in roughly 30\% of the cases due to infeasible solutions produced by the constrained discrete optimization procedure, while PlainRecon and ACDC are able to handle all inputs.
+PlainRecon remarkably outperforms RaC and ACDC on most of the metrics, while RMSE being an outlier where PlainRecon underperforms significantly.
+The superior performance of PlainRecon on CDb means that it captures the 3D room structure of the scene better than others.
+Our results also show that M3Dv2 depth is overall superior to DAv2 for architecture reconstruction.
+We visualize both reconstruction results on SSDB and internet images in~\cref{fig:arch-results}.

+\mypara{3D shape retrieval results.} \cref{tab:wss_retrieval} evaluates our multimodal 3D shape retrieval approach against CLIP~\cite{radford2021learning} and OpenShape~\cite{liu2024openshape}.
+We use the ViT-bigG-14 checkpoint of CLIP.
+We present results both for retrieving from SSDB shapes, and from a larger set of OOD shapes.
+We retrieve top-5 objects and take the candidate with the minimum L1 Chamfer Distance to the ground truth.
+Our approach outperforms others by a big margin reflecting that multiple modalities compensate for potential ambiguity in language or visual information loss in a photo of a complicated scene.
+The inferior performance of OpenShape implies that the multiview representation of 3D shapes we use is a better fit for the open-world problem setting.

 \mypara{9D CAD alignment to image object.} We compare our zero-shot pose estimation module with representative methods, including ZSP~\cite{goodwin2022zero} and GigaPose~\cite{nguyen2024gigaPose}, on the 9-DoF CAD alignment task on SSDB images.
 Since GigaPose originally cannot predict the size of CAD model, we augment it by integrating depth information.
-We include a baseline which only performs coarse pose selection using the best-matching multiview image with the highest average correspondence similarity.
-For ZSP, we use DinoV2 as the default feature extractor rather than Dino~\cite{caron2021emerging} for fair comparison.
-We also experiment with a variant of ZSP leveraging a fine-tuned DinoV2. \cref{tab:wss_results} shows that our methods perform better with both ground-truth and estimated depth, as measured by metrics for alignment, collision and support relation prediction.
-ZSP performs slightly better on the overall alignment metric but significantly falls behind on the scale metric, which leads to implausible scene layouts in the end.
+We include a baseline (BM) which only performs coarse pose selection using the best-matching multiview image with the highest average correspondence similarity.
+For ZSP, we experiment with variants in terms of different feature extractors, including the default Dino~\cite{caron2021emerging}, DinoV2 and a fine-tuned DinoV2 backbone from GigaPose. \cref{tab:wss_pose_gtd} shows that our method performs the best as measured by metrics for overall alignment, collision and support relation prediction, while achieving comparable performance on sAcc against GigaPose.
 The failure on scale estimation is due to the RANSAC-based pose solver that is substantially affected by noisy point correspondences.
+See additional results on estimated depth in the supplement.

 \mypara{Benefits of semantic-aware scene optimization.} We conduct an ablation of the terms in the semantic-aware scene optimization.
 We set more strict thresholds for alignment accuracy where translation error $\leq$ 0.1cm and geodesic rotation error $\leq 1^{\circ}$. \cref{tab:wss_lo} shows that the full scene optimization (+ O,P,S,R) reduces collisions avoidance and remarkably improves scene hierarchical structure.
 The ablated results of gradually adding more optimization terms show that the orientation (O), placement (P), space (S) and refinement (R) terms all help improve object alignment.
 This table also reports results with a pseudo ground-truth scene graph and architecture to show that improvements to these modules can lead to better overall scene modeling.